Stock events for Texas Instruments Incorporated (TXN)

 Overview of Texas Instruments Incorporated’s business

-Texas Instruments Incorporated is an American multinational semiconductor company headquartered in Dallas, Texas, operating in the Technology sector, specifically in the Semiconductors and Semiconductor Equipment industry.
-The company specializes in the design and manufacture of analog and embedded processing chips, which constitute over 80% of its revenue.
-Its major product lines include analog products, embedded processing solutions, and other products like DLP technology and educational technology products.
-TI's products are utilized across a diverse range of markets, including industrial, automotive, communications equipment, personal electronics, and enterprise systems.
+Texas Instruments (TI) is a global semiconductor company specializing in analog and embedded processing chips, which constitute over 80% of its revenue.
+The company's major product lines include analog products, embedded processing solutions, Digital Light Processing (DLP) technology, and educational technology.
+TI's products cater to diverse markets such as industrial, automotive, personal electronics, communications equipment, and enterprise systems.

 TXN’s Geographic footprint